jmswtlk/GitHub-ing/Rlog.md

 08/19/2019 -- More aware of use, now.
 Such as this: https://spectrum.ieee.org/geek-life/hands-on/machine-learning-thats-light-enough-for-an-arduino.
 Small scale and interesting for several reasons.
 Saw DL (tensorflow.js) here.

 08/16/2019 -- Got GitHub'ing set up with our own format from the PortalToTruth.
 Will review this for improvement after doing a process review.
 Notes will be posted at the public page while re-organization goes on.

+09/17/2019 -- Several items pending with some notion of priority coming to fore.
+Resources, mostly time, are always an issue.